 is welcomed by the monks, taught the basic steps of Theravada meditation practice, rescues an injured owl, who becomes a feathered companion, and alone in his hut begins a diary that becomes a healing journey into the past.
 Recalling his emotionally unstable

-childhood, a tragic family history, repressive education, a fractured marriage, and his searching travels through post-colonial worlds, he traces the path that brought him to the island.
+childhood, a tragic family history, an education tarnished by the myth of empire, a fractured marriage, and his searching travels through post-colonial worlds, he traces the path that brought him to the island.

-of journeys, both outward through the searing beauty and tragedy of the landscapes of Africa and India, and an inward journey through the nihilism of post-war Europe.
-Drawing on Eastern philosophies and modern Western writers who inspired his dissent from
+is a story of journeys, both outward through the beauty and tragedy of the landscapes of Africa and India, and an inward journey through the nihilism of post-war Europe and Britain's decline.
+Drawing on Eastern philosophies and modern Western writers who inspired

-the values of a world broken by corporate greed, social injustice and ecological destruction, this is a very personal, but also universal, story that explores the complex relationship between the Dhamma and modernity in seeking to answer the question Who Am
+his dissent from the values of a world broken by corporate greed, social injustice and ecological destruction, this is a very personal, but also universal, story that explores the complex relationship between the Dhamma and modernity in seeking to answer the